 On a non-DM member's copy of this form: Only a member that joined the group in the current tax year may report a loss carryforward on its copy of this form.
 Report the loss carryforward that the member brings into the group.
 If the incoming member was part of another UBG in the tax year immediately prior to the current year, the loss carryforward that it brings into the current year group refers to the incoming member's share of its former group's total loss carryforward reported on the former group's immediately preceding Form 4567.
-If the incoming member was not part of a UBG in the tax year immediately prior to the current year, the loss carryforward that it brings into the current year of a UBG in the tax year immediately prior to the current year.
+If the incoming member was not part of a UBG in the tax year immediately prior to the current year, the loss carryforward that it brings into the current year's group refers to the amount reported on the immediately preceding Form 4567 filed by that member on a stand alone basis.